Ghislaine Maxwell juror regrets not disclosing sex abuse

 The juror did several media interviews after the trial in which he revealed he’d been abused.
 He described persuading some fellow jurors during deliberations that a victim’s imperfect memory of abuse doesn’t mean it didn’t happen.

-The juror checked “No.” The juror said in the interviews he flew through the questionnaire and didn’t remember being asked that question, which was No. 48 on the form.
+The juror checked “No.” The juror said in the interviews he didn’t remember being asked that question, which was No. 48 on the form.

-The judge granted the juror immunity before he answered questions for over a half hour.
+The judge granted the juror immunity before he answered questions for about an hour.
 He said he would invoke his Fifth Amendment privilege without it.

-Maxwell lawyers in January asked the judge to immediately order a new trial after the juror’s public statements, but she said she could not do so without questioning the juror.
+Maxwell lawyers in January asked the judge to immediately order a new trial after the juror’s public statements, but Nathan said she could not do so without questioning the juror.

-The juror also checked “No” on a question which asked: “Have you, or any of your relatives or close friends, ever been a victim of a crime?”

 Maxwell says she’s innocent.